Skip to content

 The Dynatrace Enablement Framework supports multiple ways to instantiate your development environment.
 You can run it in Github Codespaces, VS Code Dev Containers or local containers, in AMD or ARM architectures.

-1. Running in ☁️ GitHub Codespaces run codespace#
+1. Running in GitHub Codespaces run codespace#

-2. Click on the <> Code button.
+2. Click the <> Code button.

-Repository Secrets normally DT_TENANT, DT_OPERATOR_TOKEN and DT_INGEST_TOKEN (but not limited to) are injected automatically using GitHub Codespaces secrets.
-No manual setup required β€” these are available as environment variables inside the container.
+Repository secrets such as DT_ENVIRONMENT, DT_OPERATOR_TOKEN, and DT_INGEST_TOKEN (among others) are injected automatically using GitHub Codespaces secrets.
+No manual setup is requiredβ€”these are available as environment variables inside the container.

 2. πŸ“¦ Running in VS Code Dev Containers or Local Container#

-πŸ—οΈ Setting up the infrastructure
+πŸ—οΈ Setting up the Infrastructure

 You may provision your infrastructure on any major cloud provider or run locally using Multipass.